adzcai/zero-hour/README.md

 now for the plugins.

-looking at previous examples of phaser they all have some things in common but one is 'CANVAS_RENDERER': JSON.stringify(true), 'WEBGL_RENDERER': JSON.stringify(true)
+Looking at previous examples of phaser they all have some things in common but one is

+'CANVAS_RENDERER': JSON.stringify(true),
+'WEBGL_RENDERER': JSON.stringify(true)

-to better understand why we need this have a look at the chat below this explains the need and why youd use it.
+To better understand why we need this have a look at the chat below this explains the need and why youd use it.

 Scope [1:08 AM]
 what is this actually doing 'CANVAS_RENDERER': JSON.stringify(true),
      'WEBGL_RENDERER': JSON.stringify(true)
-i know it uses json to stringify the canvas_renderer but what is it actually stringing
+I know it uses json to stringify the canvas_renderer but what is it actually stringing

 rich [1:09 AM]
 https://webpack.js.org/plugins/define-plugin/

-Scope [1:10 AM]
-that explains all the development asking but why only development is there something servers do that local servers dont ?? (thats actually really broad as there as lot either do and do not do lol but i mean specifically for this instance) (edited)

-rich [1:11 AM]
-you what?

 Scope [1:12 AM]
 why would i only need the global variable during development and not production